 How do Russia, China, Iran and North Korea approach multi-domain integration in defence?

-The report also outlines how broad similarities in the ways that the UK’s potential adversaries conceptualise and implement MDI or related thinking present some important lessons for the UK.
-These findings fed into the development of the UK concept of Multi-Domain Integration and the first edition of the associated Joint Concept Note (JCN) 1/20.
+The study findings contributed to the development of the UK concept of Multi-Domain Integration and the associated Joint Concept Note (JCN) 1/20.